diogoaurelio/schedoscopeWiki/Home.md

 ## News

+###### 9/02/2015 - Release 0.2.1

+We have released Version 0.2.1 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+We have added a configurable DriverRunCompletionHandler mechanism.
+These handlers are being called after a driver run has finished.
+This can be later exploited for monitoring.
+See [reference.conf](https://github.com/ottogroup/schedoscope/wiki/Configuring-Schedoscope)

 ###### 8/20/2015 - Schedoscope @ Strata

 We are happy to present Schedoscope as a system demo at Strata NYC on Wednesday, 30th September 2015.

-###### 8/7/2015 - Release 0.1.1

-We have released Version 0.1.1 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

-This is a minor release that comprises some code cleanup and performance optimizations with regard to view initialization and Morphline transformations.
-We also ímplemented a [shell transformation](https://github.com/ottogroup/schedoscope/wiki/Shell-Transformations) (more documentation to come).

 ([more](News))